 Being firm, not mean!

-Joanna found the marriage an adjustment also.
+Joanna also found the marriage an adjustment.
 Robert shared custody of his two kids (ages 6 and 9) and had visitation every other weekend and full-time during the summer months and holidays.
-Joanna found herself cleaning, cooking, going to doctor’s appointments, helping with homework and clothes shopping on the weekends without acknowledgment from his ex-wife that she existed.
-Although Joanna tried to form a relationship with his ex-wife, it wasn’t reciprocated and any suggestions or concerns about the kids were dismissed immediately by her.
+Joanna found herself cleaning, cooking, going to doctor’s appointments, helping with homework and clothes shopping on the weekends without acknowledgement from his ex-wife that she existed.
+Although Joanna tried to form a relationship with his ex-wife, it wasn’t reciprocated, and any suggestions or concerns about the kids were dismissed immediately by her.

 Robert’s ex-wife left their marriage of thirteen years after having an affair and nearly destroying him professionally and financially.
 Still, it was a hard blow for him to accept the end of his marriage.
 They had a home, two adopted children, and shared a career as a pastor and an active pastor’s wife in the community.
 The divorce left scars on Robert, the church and community and soon after, he ended up leaving the ministry and working elsewhere.

 In the early months of Robert’s marriage to Joanna, he would find himself dropping her hand whenever his ex-wife was present for fear of hurting her feelings.
 His ex-wife would still ask him to pick up items for her and deliver them to her house, and would also call him, initiating personal conversations.
 Likewise, she would throw herself on Robert at pickups and drop-offs expressing her love for him, asking for forgiveness.
 Subsequently, she would share information about those encounters with Joanna, twisting details about the situations with lies and manipulation.
 This wasn’t good for anyone involved and caused bad friction between the adults and children.